The Sacramento Office of Arts + Culture is a public agency devoted to advocating, supporting, and promoting the arts for more than 40 years.

-A selection panel will review submissions and identify artists (artist teams) to undertake the project.
-The composition of the selection panel members may vary but will typically include a member of CADA (sponsoring organization), a curator or arts administrator, an artist, and a community stakeholder.
-OAC staff will facilitate and moderate the panel selection process but do not vote in selection of the artists.
+A selection panel will review submissions and identify a short list of qualified artists or artist teams as finalists.
+The composition of the selection panel members may vary but will typically include a member of the Arts Commission, a curator or arts administrator, an artist, a neighborhood stakeholder, and a participating agency stakeholder.

-If awarded the project commission, the selected artist may be required to attend periodic meetings in Sacramento and present concept proposals to the selection panel and CADA.
-The selected artist or artist team will be responsible for overseeing the design and installation of the commissioned artwork and for working cooperatively with the project stakeholders, city staff, and consultants.
+If awarded the project commission, the lead artist will be required to attend periodic meetings in Sacramento, present concept proposals to the selection panel and Arts Commission, and attend community meetings as required.
+The selected artist or artist team will be responsible for overseeing the design, fabrication, delivery, and installation of the commissioned artwork and for working cooperatively with the project stakeholders, city staff, and consultants.

 ARTIST SELECTION CRITERIA

-The chosen artist / artist team will be selected according to the following criteria:
+Finalists will be selected based on the following criteria:

-· Experience and success in creating a public artwork in collaboration or cooperation with governmental agencies
+· Experience and success in creating a public artwork in cooperation with city agencies and multiple stakeholders

 The entire submission must be completed on Submittable at https://sacmetroarts.submittable.com .
 There is no application fee to apply or to use Submittable.
-To apply, register a username and password, and follow the instructions.
-The call is listed as the CADA, Capitol Box Art Project Revival!
+To apply register a username and password and follow the instructions.
+The call is listed as the City of Sacramento, North 12th Street Gateway Project.
 All requirements listed below must be met or the application will not be considered.

-· Samples of your work - a maximum of ten (10) files: digital images in jpg, pdf, and tiff format are all acceptable with corresponding titles to match the Support Description list.
+· Samples of your work - a maximum of ten (10) files: digital images, video, and audio files are all acceptable with corresponding titles to match the Support Description list.
 Each file should highlight only one project.

-· Support Description list: (Maximum 2 pages) For each image/file submitted, list the title, date, size, and medium for studio work.
-For public art projects include a description,location, budget, and commissioning organization (if applicable).
+· Support Description list: (Maximum 2 pages) For each image/file submitted, include relevant project information.
+For example, list the title, date, size, and medium for studio work.
+For public art projects include a description,location, materials, budget, andcommissioning organization.